Rivaldo1123/info3180-project2/README.md

-# Lab 5 Starter Code
+# Project 2 Starter Code

-Starter code for Lab 5
+Starter code for Project 2

 To begin using this app you can do the following: